Cory-M/AE-demo/README.md

 # AE-demo
-A demo for showing the structure of code, the key part is removed
+**Demo for showing the structure of code, the key part is removed**

-a AE/VAE network that can call various encoder/decoder modules and perform various operations on latent variables in the middle layer.
+A AE/VAE network that can call various encoder/decoder modules and perform various operations on latent variables in the middle layer.
 The framework brought conveniences to calculate the loss function for any variable according to the needs.